 Start down Phil’s fun ride but at the very first junction you reach, take a slight left onto Kent’s trail.
 Kent’s is almost identical to Phil’s but is slightly more steep.

 Enjoy the flowy turns but don’t get too comfortable.
 After 2 miles on Kent’s, you’ll head left onto KGB which involves a steep ascent followed by more gradual ascents once you hit Ben’s and go left.

 Ben’s will bring you back up to NF-4610 where you started.

 Mountain Biking Bend Ride 4: Tumalo Falls Loop

 Length: 9.5 miles, 2 hours

 The Draw: Ride along the pretty North Fork of Tumalo Falls and downhill one of the most popular trails in Bend, Mrazek.
-This is great ride for intermediate rider looking for a scenic ride with slightly more technical downhilling than most of Bend.
+This is a great ride for intermediate riders looking for a scenic ride with slightly more technical downhilling than most of Bend.

-When you reach a junction, you’ll cross the river and began down Mrazek.
-Follow Mrazek until you reach sign for Farewell Trail which you’ll take back to Tumalo Falls.
+When you reach a junction, you’ll cross the river and begin down Mrazek.
+Follow Mrazek until you reach the sign for Farewell Trail which you’ll take back to Tumalo Falls.